Consider 9 healthy dog breeds with the longest lifespans

 Lhasa Apso

-The Lhasa Apso doesn’t have as much energy as the Jack Russell Terrier but is typically satisfied with daily walks and playtime.
+The Lhasa Apso doesn’t have as much energy as the Jack Russell Terrier, but it is typically satisfied with daily walks and playtime.

 The Lhasa Apso has an average lifespan of 12 to 14 years.
-They have a long, thick coat that needs regular upkeep, though they are known for minimal shedding.
+They have a long, thick coat that requires regular grooming, although they are known for minimal shedding.

 Unfortunately, like all breeds, the Lhasa Apso is prone to specific health problems.
 The two most common health issues affecting this breed are hip dysplasia and juvenile renal disease, a kidney disorder that often leads to kidney failure.